-Looking to the Future: Finding Success Despite Facebook’s New Algorithm
+Looking to the Future: Finding Success Despite Facebook News Feed Algorithm Changes

-By now, savvy social media marketers have stopped despairing over the updated News Feed algorithm and turned their attention toward the future – namely, finding ways to succeed in light of the changes.
+By now, savvy social marketers have stopped despairing over the Facebook News Feed algorithm changes and look toward the future.

 For some brands and businesses, success means diversification across all social platforms.
 Adweek recounts how some publishers are branching out beyond Facebook:

 - Buzzfeed expanded its popular “Tasty” channel to YouTube, Snapchat Discover and a standalone app;